Somebodyisnobody/Clonkspot-Connector/README.md

 |SSE_ENDPOINT|SSE endpoint where the application searches for new games|String|first run only|

 ### Command line arguments
-Environment variables can be overwritten with command line discordArguments:
+Environment variables can be overwritten with command line arguments:
 ```
 --guildid <number> ------------ Discord server id
 --adminrolename <String> ------ Permitted discord group to control the application